HTTP stands for hypertext transfer protocol and is used to transfer data across the Web.

 Note: URL (uniform resource Locator) is used for web pages.
 It is an example of a URI (uniform resource indicator).

-The actual request is not shown by the browser, and is only visible using special tools. e.g. the Firefox add-on Live HTTP headers.
+The actual http request is not shown by the browser, and is only visible using special tools like http header live (Firefox).

 Each request has a response.
 The Response consists of a